 Set out a couple of game choices (mentioned earlier), so that once the tamales are all assembled, and the table has been cleared, we can start having some fun.
 Or if we all prefer doing Christmas cards, I will need to *be sure to note this in my party reminder call, so my guests will know to bring their supplies!

 Of course I’ll want a clean house, a spotless kitchen, and a tidy bathroom at least.
 Ugh!
-This is what keeps me from throwing parties, really!
-My house is never clean enough.
+Sometimes this keeps me from throwing parties!
+My house is truly never clean enough.
+Oh suck it up girl, get to scrubbin’ it’s gonna be fun!!!!!!!!!

 A day or two before the party I can send a reminder via Text/eMail/Phonecall, so my guests will know if we’ll be doing Christmas cards during the party, or just playing games and eating.
 They might need the prodding for the dish they are making too!